Sandy’s story began in Exeter on Thurs. 21st Dec. 1944, when weighed in at 7lb 3oz.

 Her natural mother has said she is like her in certain ways.
 When they have something between their teeth they do not give up until it is finalized.

-Since the initial rejection in 1997, Sandy has received her US passport and citizenship - so at the time that Ralph did not recognize her, the US government did!
+Since the initial rejection in 1997, Sandy has received her US passport and citizenship - so at the time that Ralph did not recognise her, the US government did!

 Sandy flew out to America on June 26th 2001 to meet her father.